bigbluebutton/bigbluebutton/.github/ISSUE_TEMPLATE/html5-issue.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**BBB version (optional):**
+We've constant updates.
+This helps us to know if this bug is applicable in the new versions and from which version it happens.

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows, Mac]
  - Browser [e.g. Chrome, Safari]